logankoester/docker-archlinux-chef/README.md

 Be careful if you decide to do this, since package updates might break your image.

+## Changelog

+### 1.0.0

+  * Chef is now installed through Rubygems (system-wide) instead of Omnibus.
+This was prompted by a change in `pacman` which broke the [omnibus-chef-git](https://aur.archlinux.org/packages/omnibus-chef-git/) package, but turned out to be much better.
+This image now takes far less time to build, is less error-prone, and offers the full choice of Chef versions through the `CHEF_VERSION` environment variable.

+### 0.1.0

+  * Initial release.

 ## License

-Copyright (c) 2013-2014 Logan Koester.
+Copyright (c) 2013-2015 Logan Koester.
 Released under the MIT license.
 See `LICENSE` file for details.